chimera-linux/cports/Packaging.md

 ```
 @subpackage("mysubpackage")
-def _subpkg(self):
+def _(self):
     ...
 ```

-The function name is up to you, it does not matter.
+The function name must be a single underscore.
 The subpackage name follows the same conventions as the main package (notably, it must be lowercase).
 In order to cover more cases, the subpackage definition can also be conditional:

 ```
 @subpackage("mysubpackage", foo == bar)